 When you’ve been advised to cut sucrose out of your diet, it’s important to understand the tests and diagnoses that led to your doctor’s recommendation.
 There are a variety of “sugars” in the diet, and different sugars are eliminated based on different tests and diagnoses.

-If sucrose is the cause of your gastrointestinal problems, then cutting “table sugar” out of the diet may help alleviate symptoms.
+If sucrose is the cause of your gastrointestinal problems, then cutting “table sugar” out of your diet may help alleviate symptoms.
 Many people have pushed the sugar bowl away, but sugar is found in many other foods.

-The more obvious sources of sugar are found in baked goods, such as cakes, pies, cookies and pastries.
+The more obvious sources of sugar are found in baked goods, such as cakes, pies, cookies, and pastries.
 Candy is another common source of sugar.
 However, there are also many hidden sources of sugar, primarily in processed (packaged) foods found in the American diet.
 Sucrose also occurs naturally in some fruits, juices and vegetables.

 Learning to read food labels is helpful when comparing the type and amount of sugar in different products.
 If sucrose is the only diet restriction you have, then products containing other sugars, such as fructose may be a good substitution.

 For more specific information on following a low-sucrose diet, speak with a registered dietitian.